Concordium/concordium.github.io/source/mainnet/smart-contracts/references/schema-json.rst

 ``ByteList``
 ------------

 Supplied as a JSON string containing a variable-sized list of bytes encoded in lowercase hex.
+Notice each byte is encoded using two charactors in hex.

 Example:

 .. code-block:: json